hemanth346/number-recognizer/README.md

 > **_Please note:_**
 > - Evaluation/inference using python script - detect.py is not working, need more time to analyse the issue with packagings
->   - Inference on notebook is possible
+>   - Inference on notebook is possible.
+Please refer Colab link
 >